sboily/asterisk-res-xmpp-oauth/README.md

 Please edit xmpp_oauth.conf and motif.conf in /etc/asterisk/. (see samples in configs)

+To get a token please follow this documentation : http://pbxinaflash.com/community/resources/incredible-pbx-google-voice-oauth.46/

 You need to add icesupport=yes in /etc/asterisk/rtp.conf.

 Add gv.conf in /etc/asterisk/extensions_extra.d/ and edit this file to add your DID in GV_DID variables.